beasthellboyy/qr-code-generator/README.md

 ### Prerequisites

-Before you begin, you'll need the following:
+Before you begin, you'll need the following steps:

 1. **Node.js**: [Download and install](https://nodejs.org/en/download/) it if you haven't already.
 2. **Shopify Partner Account**: [Create an account](https://partners.shopify.com/signup) if you don't have one.